Material Fingerprinting: A shortcut to material model discovery without solving optimization problems: Results

 In the unsupervised \MF{}, the results follow similar patterns.
 Notably, \(E_{\text{incompr}}\) consistently remains greater than \(E_{\text{compr}}\) due to the incompressibility condition not being enforced during simulations.
 At \(5\,\%\) noise, the data produced by the Neo-Hooke model is identified as the Demiray model, demonstrating the method's ability to adapt and discover alternative representations that can still achieve good agreement with noisy data, i.e., \(E_{\text{incompr}} = 7.25 \cdot 10^{-2}\).
 To further assess the agreement between the true and discovered models, their displacement and reaction force predictions can be computed for the considered experimental setup.
 As a representative example, \cref{fig:displacement_reaction_force_Demiray} shows the displacements and reaction forces predicted by the true and discovered Demiray model for the highest noise level.

 Overall, our results demonstrate the effectiveness of both the supervised and unsupervised \MF{} in accurately identifying material models across different noise levels.
 The findings highlight the resilience and adaptability of the method in handling noise while acknowledging the potential deviations that higher noise may introduce.
 The close relationship between the Neo-Hooke and Ogden models emphasizes the importance of considering model equivalency when analyzing material responses, particularly for small stretch and strain levels.

-We finally emphasize the importance of fingerprint normalization and parameter rescaling in \MF{}, which facilitates model discovery even when the order of magnitude of the true parameters is not present in the database.
+We finally emphasize the importance of fingerprint normalization and parameter rescaling in \MF{}, which allows for accurately determining parameter magnitudes and facilitates model discovery even when the order of magnitude of the true parameters is not present in the database.
+Due to the fingerprint normalization, a single fingerprint in the database is sufficient to cover all possible parameter choices of models that depend on a single parameter.
+Moreover, the rescaling enables \MF{} to uncover material models without requiring the parameters in the database to correspond to their true physical magnitudes.
 For instance, the Blatz-Ko model is correctly discovered although the parameter $\theta_1 = 50.00$ of the benchmark model is far outside the range of parameters in the database, see \cref{tab:database_supervised,tab:database_unsupervised}.